tolokonov/tolokonov/README.md

 Some info about me:

 - 🔭 I work with my team in the organisation - Studio 22
-- 🌱 I’m a 4th year student
+- 🌱 I’m a 1th year master degree student
-- ⚒️ I have been a data analyst intern at Sber Solutions for 6 months
+- ⚒️ I have been a data analyst intern at Sber Solutions for 6 months and 1 year expiriense as a data scientist at Sber
 - 👯 I’m looking to collaborate on with developers to create new joint projects
 - 💬 Ask me about computer vision
 - 📫 How to reach me: itolokonov@mail.ru